 I’m afraid you may never see him, my child."

 ~ Wild Otter, Joanna Marple

-Amongst other famous literary otters (such as Kenneth Grahame's "Otter" from The Wind in the Willows and Henry Williamson's "Tarka") including those who made it to the silver screen, one species of otter has even has been immortalized in zoological nomenclature!
+Amongst other famous literary otters (such as Kenneth Grahame's "Otter" from The Wind in the Willows and Henry Williamson's "Tarka") including those who made it to the silver screen, there is one species of Scottish otter that has been immortalized in both literature and in zoological nomenclature!
 Lutrogale perspicillata maxwelli - an Iraqi subspecies of a smooth-coated otter - is named for Scottish author and naturalist Gavin Maxwell, who chronicled his time on the west coast of Scotland with his wild otter "Mijbil" in his 1960 book, Ring of Bright Water, later released as a film of the same name in 1969.
 The colours of this tartan represent the otters and the lochs, streams and seas where they live and play.
 Known for their amusing antics, a group of otters is called a bevy, family, lodge, or romp (or, when in water, raft). 🦦

 The word otter derives from the Old English word otor or oter, which ultimately stems from the same word which gave rise to the English word "water."

 There are great number of otter species adapted to their particular environments in the ocean or rivers, but a large number of species are now extinct.